TommyZihao/Code-Story-Interview-/README.md

 ## `Tell us about yourself, please`

-My name is Zihao, a student from Tongji Univeristy, Shanghai.
+My name is Zihao, a student from Tongji University, Shanghai.

 I am both a Most Valuable Professional(MVP) and Microsoft Student Ambassador(MSA) in China.

-I am also a student leader in Microsoft Student Club in Tongji University.
+I am also a student leader in Microsoft Student Club at Tongji University.

 And I was also an intern in Microsoft Research Asia.

-I have a video channel about AI, Python, Machine Learning, Deep learning, Computer Vision and raspberry pi.
+I have a video channel about AI, Python, Machine Learning, Deep Learning, Computer Vision, and raspberry pi.
 Also have many tutorials of Azure and Cognitive Service such as Custom Vision.

 In this special period of time, thanks for giving me this precious opportunity.

-I am looking forward to sharing my experience about technology content creation and open source community.
+I am looking forward to sharing my experience with technology content creation and the open source community.

 # My cool personal story